mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The pair's process here as they work on adding a pattern of _following enemies_ is very different from previous example of self-directed code patching from code examples.

-NOTE - INTEGRATE THE FOLLOWING INTO THE EXAMPLE ABOVE.
-REDUCE DOWN A LOT PERHAPS MOVE SOME TO DISCUSSION

 #### Example of use of professional practices of accessing professional documentation